DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Temperature and pressure sensors: Monitor filter performance.

-Differential pressure sensor: Measures pressure before and after the DPF.
+Differential pressure sensor: Measures pressure before and after the DPF filter for measuring soot.

-Regeneration system: Burns off accumulated soot through passive or active processes.
+Regeneration system: Burns off accumulated soot through passive ,active processes or Forced (Manual) Regeneration.

-ECU (Engine Control Unit): Manages the regeneration process and monitors emissions.
+ECU (Engine Control Unit): Manages the regeneration process , monitors emissions and system function .

 Pros and Cons of the DPF System